Consensys/wittgenstein/README.md

 ## How to build it
 To check everything is correct:

-mvn test
+gradle clean test

-You ca build a jar with this maven command:
+You can build a jar with this maven command:

-mvn package
+gradle jar

 ## How to run it
 Once built:

-java -Xms6000m -Xmx12048m -classpath target/wittgenstein-1.0-SNAPSHOT.jar net.consensys.wittgenstein.protocol.OptimisticP2PSignature
+java -Xms6000m -Xmx12048m -classpath build/libs/wittgenstein.jar net.consensys.wittgenstein.protocol.OptimisticP2PSignature

 But you're actually supposed to write code to implement your specific scenarios today.
 An obvious improvement would be to be able to define scenarios reusable between protocols.